Slothkrew/slothkrew.com/xmpp.md

 their biggest enemy.)

 Even though we hope that we will never reach that point: We reserve the right to bar people out of this server if they act ass-twaty.
-We keep limited logs that will be used for nothing but either trouble-shooting or slapping people with their offenses.

 Security
 ----